danielneil/Smart-Worm-Habitat/README.md

 The primary purpose of the project is to capture and then process diverted food waste from landfill and reduce the associated methane gas.

+The habitat will stop 5,198.40kg of methane entering the atmosphere, every month, and that's just a single unit - image if we had lots of them!

 ## It sends alerts, too!

 It will alert you if any of the monitored items go above or below the declared thresholds.